mila-iqia/clockwork/README.md

 Those values could be pull from an endpoint that just serves constants.
 The number of students could also be added to that endpoint.

+## grafana plots with TFLOPS

+We could also print the FP32 TFLOPS from the various clusters.

+## Monitor profiling of `sinfo` with Prometheus

+We might want to record metrics pertaining to `sinfo` itself into Prometheus.
+For example, recording how much time is taken to commit to mongodb would be a relevant statistic.
+It's not all that important, though, because in practice it took 0.1s to bulk write 300 entries when we measured it running with the local setup in Docker containers.

+## mila_user_account

+We haven't been totally dilligent when it comes to following which account is what.
+We jumped quickly on the idea of "mila_user_account" to contrast with the "account" field that is semi-useless for us in pyslurm (besides filtering out non-Mila users on Compute Canada).

+There's a problem, however, when we think about the fact that we don't necessarily have a match between CC accounts and Mila accounts.
+For example, my username for CC is "alaingui", my username for the Mila cluster is "alaingui", but my email is guillaume.alain@mila.quebec (as it should be!).
+This isn't impossible to manage, but right now, for this project here, we are not really capturing that reality.

+This is a consequence of not having a database that we can easily access that would provide us with a map or who's who.